inforlife/process/issues/payoffs.md

 This pays off debt introduced in [reset password].
 {% endhighlight %}

-## PR
+## Pull request
-The link to the GitHub PR of the branch that reduces the technical debt.
-This is automatically added when the PR is opened by adding a reference to the issue itself.
+Since we have decided to refer the Issue number in a comment when opening Pull requests, GitHub automatically links the Issue to the Pull request that implements it.
+This allows us to have full traceability.

 ## Labels
 At least `Payoff` should be assigned to the card.
 Other labels may be assigned according to specific needs.